tedchoward/tidbits/_posts/2012-05-22-rethinking-religion.md

 called for a re-examining of all varieties of Christian religion and a return to primitive Christianity.

-His solution was to cast aside all the relgious cruft that had accumulated over the years, and turn to the Bible as the source of truth.
+His solution was to cast aside all the religious cruft that had accumulated over the years, and turn to the Bible as the source of truth.
 He quickly discovered that when you make the pursuit of truth your primary goal, you must humble yourself and be willing to admit when